 One such component is the 91k-pixel RGB sensor that sits at the heart of both the D800 (and D4) and which links the camera’s Metering, Advanced Scene Recognition System, and AF modules together, thereby enabling them to work in tandem to produce the best possible results.

 Nikon D800 Review: Image

-Clearly anyone who is considering shelling out the best part of $748 for a camera is going to want to know that it’s money well spent.
-Thankfully in the case of the D800, we can assure that this is absolutely the case.
+Clearly, anyone who is considering shelling out the best part of the camera is going to want to know that it’s money well spent.
+Thankfully in the case of the D800, we can assure you that this is absolutely the case.
 In fact, put it easy, the D800 offers some of the very best image quality we’ve yet seen in a DSLR.